 Dark green leafy vegetables are perhaps the most potent superfood on the planet.
-They are also the most ignored and avoided foods as well.

 Here are some other leafy greens to consider adding to your green smoothies:

 Next time you’re at the grocery store or farmers market to buy greens, get a little adventurous and try something a bit different!